G7 warns Russia of 'massive consequences' if Ukraine is attacked | Law-Order

 In 2014 Russia seized the Black Sea peninsula of Crimea from Ukraine, prompting the West to impose sanctions on Russia.
 The Kremlin on Sunday said that Putin told U.S. President Joe Biden that Russian troops posed no threat and that Moscow was being demonised for moving troops around its own territory.
 Putin and Biden have agreed to hold more talks, Moscow said.

+"That's what Russia is purporting to assert and if we let that go with impunity, then the entire system that provides for stability, prevents war from breaking out, is in danger," he told NBC News in a post-summit interview on Sunday.
+The G7 comprises Britain, Canada, France, Germany, Italy, Japan and the United States, as well as a representative from the European Union.

 "We call on Russia to de-escalate, pursue diplomatic channels and abide by its international commitments on transparency of military activities," the G7 said.
 "We reconfirm our support for the efforts of France and Germany in the Normandy Format to achieve full implementation of the Minsk Agreements in order to resolve the conflict in eastern Ukraine."
-(Additional reporting by William James, Writing by Andy Bruce and Guy Faulconbridge Editing by Raissa Kasolowsky and David Goodman)
+(Additional reporting by William James, Writing by Andy Bruce and Guy Faulconbridge Editing by Raissa Kasolowsky, David Goodman and Barbara Lewis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)